Shubhamjain27/shubhamblog/content/pages/about.md

 ![](/media/goa.jpeg)

 I founded Researchshala - a startup to help Professors in their research projects, in my sophomore year.
-Currently, I am working on Alazia - a text automation product.
+Then for 3 months I worked on Alazia - a text automation product.
+Currently, I am pursuing an AI fellowship - Plaksha TLF, to clear my ML basics and improve my coding skills.

-I will be graduating in May 2019.
-I am deeply interested in AI and will pursue my career in it.
+I graduated in May 2019.
+I am deeply interested in AI and am pursuing my career in the field.

 I am inspired by folks on Twitter who share so much of knowledge on daily basis.
 I am fortunate to learn from them early in my career.